0

 Why do I feel so icky?

-Don’t worry, there are some new, fun twists.
-Instead of ‘why is there discharge and is it normal?’ and ‘why am I so very interested in a shirtless Patrick Swayze?’
-You now get ‘why does it feel like my vajazzle is full of sand?’ and ‘I don’t care if Brad Pitt walked in here naked, all I want is chocolate.’
-Oh, and there is a little side of hot flushes and incontinence.
+Don't worry, there are some new, fun twists.
+Instead of 'why is there discharge and is it normal?' and 'why am I so very interested in a shirtless Patrick Swayze?'
+You now get 'why does it feel like my vajazzle is full of sand?' and 'I don't care if Brad Pitt walked in here naked, all I want is chocolate.'
+Oh, and there is a little side of hot flushes and unexpected leaks.

 Did you miss that lesson in school, or, like most of us, did you just get the one on how babies were made?